oracle-devrel/devo.tutorials/deploy-apache-superset-with-mds-on-oci.md

 For a gallery of available charts, [go here](https://superset.apache.org/gallery).

-MySQL can be used as backend to store the needed information related to the platform (users, settings, dashboards, …) , this represents 55 tables.
+MySQL can be used as a backend to store the needed information related to the platform (users, settings, dashboards, …) , this represents 55 tables.
 MySQL can also be used as source for the data visualization.

 ## Preparation